DarkGhostHunter/Larakick/wiki/MODELS.md

 ### Soft Deletes

 To make a model soft-deletable, just issue the `softDeletes` or `softDeletesTz` into the columns list.
-Larakick will automatically detect and use the `SoftDeletes` trait.
+Larakick will automatically detect and use the `SoftDeletes` trait for the Model.

 ```yaml
 Model: